-- charts and dashboards; - navigable and exportable reports in Excel, etc; - data segmentation (eg smart data browser); - analyzes and views can easily be "cloned" in other areas of interest for immediate comparisons. - search the metadata catalogue integrated into the GIS viewer so that it can be accessed on the same web page: - the display of the cartographic layers in a default folder list; - the search and selection of map layers on the metadata catalogue; - adding a mapping layer selected by the dot to the list of map layers in view.
+- charts and dashboards; - navigable and exportable reports in Excel, etc; - data segmentation (eg smart data browser); - Web Forms as a collection of user interface components allows a user to enter data that is sent to a server data entry); - analyzes and views can easily be "cloned" in other areas of interest for immediate comparisons. - search the metadata catalogue integrated into the GIS viewer so that it can be accessed on the same web page: - the display of the cartographic layers in a default folder list; - the search and selection of map layers on the metadata catalogue; - adding a mapping layer selected by the dot to the list of map layers in view.

 2.2.5.
-USER MANAGEMENT MODULE
+User Management Module

-97. Data stored in the PIS must be protected by readings and / or modifications by unauthorized users.
-This module has the task of ensuring adequate security criteria and meeting current security standards when accessing each information.

-98. The User Management Module establishes the user's rights to information configuring users, user groups, authorization profiles, and access privileges in terms of applications, application and data functions.
-For each configured user, the operating role to which it can be associated must be defined.
+- 84 Data stored in the IMAP Pilot Info System must be protected by readings and / or modifications by unauthorized users.
+This module has the task of ensuring adequate security criteria and meeting current security standards when accessing each information. - Users, user groups, authorization profiles, and access privileges in terms of applications, application and data functions have to be properly configured into the system so to assure compliance with agreed data policy.
+For each configured user, the operating role to which it can be associated must be defined. - The module must allow:

-- 99. The module must allow: - password assignment as well as management in terms of complexity, length and validity over time; - detection of access anomalies, such as failed attempts, simultaneous access by the same user, etc - instant control of all connected users; - the session closes automatically after the expiration of a confusing period of inactivity.

-100. Finally, the module will have to provide a log file that can trace the activities of each user continuously.
+- password assignment as well as management in terms of complexity, length and validity over time: - detection of access anomalies, such as failed attempts, simultaneous access by the same user, etc - instant control of all connected users; - the session closes automatically after the expiration of a confusing period of inactivity. - Finally, the module will have to provide features that can trace the activities of each user continuously.
 All traced operations can be viewed by users with special permissions (i.e super-user) in order to identify and analyze operational critical situations.

 2.2.6.
-LOGIN MODULE
+Login Module

-101. The PIS must be accessible through a single desktop form from which to activate all applications.
-The form will need to use a web user interface, probably offered directly on the institutional site.
-This would allow the advantage of using a single entry point to ensure security of access.

-102. The Login module will need to integrate applications from all other modules by providing the same presentation layout and dynamically integrating all controls regarding user privileges, features that can be activated for each application, and the data that each user can manipulate.

-103. The number of applications available must also depend on the level of security for which the user is credited and in accordance with what is configured in the user management module.
+- 88 IMAP Pilot Info System will provide both a public and a restricted access area.
+Access to restricted area will be granted with a web user interface, probably offered directly on the institutional site.
+Access should also implement a single-sign-on feature to ensure coherence and security of access. - 89 The Login module will need to integrate applications from all other modules by providing the same presentation layout and dynamically integrating all controls regarding user privileges, features that can be activated for each application, and the data that each user can manipulate. - The number of applications available must also depend on the level of security for which the user is credited and in accordance with what is configured in the user management module.

-2.3.
-Applicative Software Components - publication
+3. Applicative Software Components - publication

-2.3.1.
-Technology Infrastructure
+3.1 Technology Infrastructure

-104. The SW architecture will have to take into account the needs of collecting, processing and publishing the web of sea-to-sea monitoring data.
-As a result, two operating environments are identified:

-- Data processing and consultation environment client side - Processing, consulting and publishing environment server side
+- The SW architecture will have to take into account the needs of collecting, processing and publishing the web of sea-to-sea monitoring data.
+As a result, two operating environments are identified: - Data processing and consultation environment client side - Processing, consulting and publishing environment server side

-2.3.2.
-Data processing and consultation environment - client side
+3.2 Data processing and consultation environment - client side

-105. The web client for the data processing must operate within a web browser window but which functions are a set of separate application.
+The web client for the data processing must operate within a web browser window but which functions are a set of separate application.

-2.3.3.
-Processing, consulting and publishing environment - server side
+3.3 Processing, consulting and publishing environment - server side

-106. This environment must be endowed with open-source software which can provide backup and restore functions in line with enterprise applications.
+- This environment must be endowed with open-source software which can provide backup and restore functions in line with enterprise applications. - Application software must be such as to guarantee the functionality required in this with particular regard to the functions of: - RDBMS (Relational database management system) - Application server - Web GIS server